-The Group's financial liabilities include trade payables, other payables, obligations under hire-purchase and amounts due to related parties.
+The Group's financial liabilities include other payables, and amounts due to a related party.

-Financial liabilities are recognised when the Group becomes a party to the contractual agreements of the instrument.
-All interest-related charges are recognised as an expense in "finance cost" in statement of comprehensive income.
-Financial liabilities are derecognised if the Group's obligation specified in the contract expire or are discharged or cancelled.
+Financial liabilities are recognised when the Group and the Company becomes a party to the contractual agreements of the instrument.
+All interest-related charges are recognised as an expense in "finance cost" in the statement of comprehensive income.
+Financial liabilities are derecognised if the Group's and the Company's obligation specified in the contract expire or are discharged or cancelled.

-Financial assets and financial liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Group currently has a legally enforceable right to set off the recognised amounts; and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.
+Financial assets and financial liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Group and the Company currently has a legally enforceable right to set off the recognised amounts; and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.

-Trade payables, other payables and amounts due to related parties are initially recognised at fair value, and subsequently measured at amortised cost, using the effective interest method.
+Other payables and amounts due to a related party are initially recognised at fair value, and subsequently measured at amortised cost, using the effective interest method.